A unified formulation of splitting-based implicit time integration schemes: Classical LOD and ADI methods in the GARK framework

 The corresponding coefficient matrices are then defined by

 for $q,m = 1, \dots, \nparts$.
 Now it is readily checked that \cref{eqn:symmetric-ADI-CN-GARK} reaches order two.
 Furthermore, observe that the method expressed this way does not satisfy the stiff accuracy condition \cref{eqn:gark-stiff-accuracy}.
-However, the method can be permuted into a lower triangular form that is stiffly accurate. \ifreport Let $\Atilde$ be matrix with stage values ordered as they are actually computed:
+However, the stages can be reordered into a lower triangular form that is stiffly accurate.
+The permuted tableau \cref{eqn:permuted-Butcher-tableau} is given by

-In this permuted form, the stiff accuracy is evident. \fi
+and in this form, the stiff accuracy is evident.

 Secondly, for the parallel Yanenko's LOD-Crank-Nicolson method \cite[page 352]{Hundsdorfer_2003_book}